-The largest one ever officially measured was Lolong, who was a saltwater crocodile who measured 20 feet 3 inches long and weighed 2,370 pounds.
+The largest one ever officially measured was Lolong, who was a saltwater crocodile that measured 20 feet three inches long and weighed 2,370 pounds.
 Unfortunately, he died of congestive heart failure in February 2013.
-The largest crocodile alive is Cassius who is about 100 years old.
+The largest crocodile alive is Cassius who is over 100 years old.

 They can come close by measuring the length of the skull measured in the midline from the tip of the snout to the back of the skull table as there is a strong correlation in modern crocodiles when this measurement is used.

 It has an extra vertebra in its pelvic area and one less in its trunk area.
 Scientists believe that is how this crocodile could carry all its weight.
 This crocodile lived in Venezuela about 7.5 million years ago.

 #7 Largest Crocodiles Ever: Euthecodon brumpti – 33 Feet

-This crocodile may have lived from 1 to 8 million years ago in Lake Turkana where it ate fish.
+This crocodile may have lived from one to 8 million years ago in Lake Turkana where it ate fish.
 Scientists think this crocodile grew to be about 33 feet long.

 #6 Largest Crocodiles Ever: Gryposuchus croizati – 33 Feet

 The Gryposuchus croizati is estimated to have been 33 feet long, but some suggest this reptile could have been much longer.
 Some of the largest fossils from this animal have been found in the Urumaco Formation in Venezuela.

 #5 Largest Crocodiles Ever: Deinosuchus – 35 Feet

 Evidence shows that this crocodile was abundant in the Eastern United States.
 The largest fossils by length have been found, however, in the Western United States.
-This suggests that they lived along the entire length of the Western Inland Seaway from 82 to 73 million years ago.
+This suggests that they lived along the entire length of the Western Inland Seaway from 83 to 72 million years ago.